typesafehub/zinc/README.md

 Status
 ------

+Attention: There is a new effort concerning the development of zinc, which is hosted at [sbt zinc](https://github.com/sbt/zinc).

 Zinc is currently in a maintenance mode.
 There's no active development of new features.
 New releases are meant to stay up-to-date with latest sbt releases.
 Zinc tries to follow final releases of sbt.
 It doesn't follow milestone releases but exceptions can be